-- We will ask your child's educational setting to provide us with some information about your child. - This includes: the names of staff who currently support them in their learning and confirmation of their PMLD diagnosis. - Your child's setting will provide us with a 10 minute video recording of your child and their main teacher taking part in a communication activity during September-October 2024, June-July 2025, and November- December 2025.
-The interaction will be naturalistic showing the teacher and child/young person interacting as they typically would. - We will ask your child's main teacher to complete a questionnaire about your child during September- October 2024, June-July 2025, and November-December 2025. - This is to provide ratings of your child's cognitive development, communication and social interaction, environmental interaction, quality of life, and behaviour, and to report whether changes have been made to your child's education, health and care plan.
-We will also ask about how your child receives nutrition, support and intervention your child receives, any sight or hearing impairments, and other conditions they may have, such as epilepsy and autism. - If your child's educational setting is chosen at random to use Intensive Interaction, a trained member of staff (e.g. teacher, TA, SENCO) will deliver the intervention to your child for a minimum of 18 weeks during January-May 2025. - Intensive Interaction will be embedded into daily activities and each session will likely to be around 5-15 minutes, depending on your child's needs. - We will ask settings to complete a diary/session record log to record the number and duration of sessions delivered, the techniques used and how your child responded.
+- If you participate in the study, we will ask your child's educational setting to provide us with some information about your child to confirm they are eligible to participate in the study.
+We will also ask the educational setting to provide the names of staff who currently support your child with their learning. - Your child's setting will provide us with a 10 minute video recording of your child and their main teacher taking part in a communication activity during September-October 2025, June-July 2026, and November-December 2026.
+The interaction will be naturalistic showing the teacher and child/young person interacting as they typically would. - We will ask your child's main teacher to complete a questionnaire about your child during September-October 2025, June-July 2026, and November-December 2026. - This is to provide ratings of your child's cognitive development, communication and social interaction, environmental interaction, quality of life, and behaviour, and to report whether changes have been made to your child's education, health and care plan.
+We will also ask about how your child receives nutrition, support and intervention your child receives, any sight or hearing impairments, and other conditions they may have, such as epilepsy and autism. - If your child's educational setting is chosen at random to use Intensive Interaction, a trained member of staff (e.g. teacher, TA, SENCO) will deliver the intervention to your child during January-May 2026. - Intensive Interaction will be embedded into daily activities and each session will likely to be around 5-15 minutes, depending on your child's needs. - We will ask settings to complete a diary/session record log to record the number and duration of sessions delivered, the techniques used and how your child responded.